graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 }
 ```

-GraphQL ASP.NET will invoke your component at the appropriate time and pass to it the active data context.
+The library will invoke your component at the appropriate time and pass to it the active data context.
 Once you have performed any necessary work involving the context invoke the `next` delegate (the second parameter)to pass the context to the next component in the chain.

 ```csharp
 public class MyQueryMiddleware : IQueryExecutionMiddleware